 - Reliability – Reliability of a software system makes use of the Mean Time Between Failure (MTBF) parameter that is the time elapsed between 2 failures.
 The longer the MTBF the more reliable is the application.

-- Robustness – Robustness of a software application is the measure of the ability of a software application to deal with invalid or erroneous input effectively.
+- Robustness – The robustness of a software application is the measure of the ability of a software application to deal with invalid or erroneous input effectively.

 This completes our tutorial on NFRs, its attributes, and examples.
 Let us know in case of any query or suggestion.
 You can also check our related tutorial – Non-Functional Testing which is based on testing all these non-functional requirements.